 When kidneys do not work well, waste and fluid can build up in your blood, making you feel sick.
 Hemodialysis (HD) can clear some waste and fluid.
-Eating right can help make less waste build up in your blood, which makes you feel better and keeps you healthier.
-The most important dietary factors to monitor when on dialysis are protein, sodium, phosphorus, potassium, and fluid.
+Eating right can reduce waste in your blood, which makes you feel better and keeps you healthier.
+When on dialysis you need to monitor protein, sodium, phosphorus, potassium, and fluid intake.

-Protein is needed to build and repair muscle.
+You need protein to build and repair muscle.
 Protein also helps you fight off infections.
 Eating enough protein can help you live longer on HD.
-People on HD need to eat more protein because some protein is lost during the dialysis process.
+You need to eat more protein because you lose some protein during the dialysis process.

 How much protein can I eat?

-On average, dialysis patients need 7-10 ounces of good protein sources daily.
+On dialysis, you need 7-10 ounces of good protein sources daily.
 These count as one ounce of protein:

 1 ounce beef, chicken, lamb, pork, fish